joseluisesna/Parenthood_Finland_migrant_descendats/README.md

-# Parenthood Timing among Migrant Descendants in Finland (birth cohorts 1980-1999)
+# Parenthood among Migrant Descendants in Finland (birth cohorts 1980-1999)

 Code to Estévez, J. L., & Rotkirch.
 A. (In preparation) 'Challenges in the Pathway to Parenthood and Their Part in Explaining Depressed Fertility Among Migrant Descendants'. https://osf.io/preprints/socarxiv/aqw6h/.